Funding Research Into POTS

 POTS Research Scholarships

-The Australian POTS Foundation intends to provide a flexible scholarship program for those wishing to undertaking PhD studies into POTS.
+The Australian POTS Foundation are offering a $10 000 PhD studies into POTS.

 APF is offering PhD top-up scholarships to Australian researchers whose primary research project, directly targets Postural Orthostatic Tachycardia Syndrome (POTS).